 Proposed actions: The actions in Amendment 48 to the Fishery Management Plan for the Snapper Grouper Fishery of the South Atlantic Region would modify management of wreckfish.
-Actions would establish an electronic reporting system, vessel monitoring system, cost recovery and revise sector allocations, permit requirements, the fishing year and spawning season closure, and offloading site and time requirements.
+Actions would establish an electronic reporting system, trip and landing notification, cost recovery and revise sector allocations, permit requirements, the fishing year, and offloading site and time requirements.